triggerdotdev/trigger.dev/.changeset/purple-bikes-own.md

 "trigger.dev": patch
 ---

-Stop using esbuild output metadata to build the bundle's package.json file.
+Use only one call to dependencies listing commands in order to build the bundle's package.json file.